• Skip to primary navigation

 Finally, there are practical reasons why the tradition of school uniforms should be maintained.
 Firstly, they are a cheap and convenient way of making sure children dress smartly, relieving them of the pressure of deciding what to wear on a daily basis, so that they can focus their attention on their studies.
 While some clothes would be incompatible with certain types of classwork, school outfits are designed for comfort and complement the kind of activities that school children are engaged in.

-To conclude, I believe that school uniforms are essential for the reasons I have outline above.
+To conclude, I believe that school uniforms are essential for the reasons I have outlined above.
 If children want to express their individual style and taste through the way they dress, they have plenty of opportunities to do this in their free time.

 Maybe you have plenty of arguments both in favour and against the question, and want to show your understanding of both arguments.